Same Day Flowers Delivery - Australia Wide!

 I get it.
 Those massive spikes around Valentine's Day and Mother's Day can account for roughly 40% of your annual sales.
 One Aussie florist told the ABC that Mother's Day alone makes her shop "three, four times busier than normal."
-These peak moments are absolutely essential – as she put it, "We need our Valentine's Day and we need our Mother's Day" – but wow, those quiet months that follow can really test your nerves (and your bank balance).
+These peak moments are absolutely essential, and as she put it, "We need our Valentine's Day and we need our Mother's Day."
+But wow, those quiet months that follow can really test your nerves and your bank balance.

 Seasonality hurts when all your revenue lands in a fortnight and nothing in July.
-Start by mapping last year’s quiet months and adding a small off-season product, think of things such as workshops or subscription refills that could possibly cushions the drop in flower sales or foot traffic.
-Think about pairing it up with a lean cash flow plan and those peaks and troughs won’t feel so rough.
+Start by mapping last year's quiet months and adding a small product for the quieter periods, think of things such as workshops or subscription refills that could possibly cushion the drop in flower sales or foot traffic.
+Think about pairing it up with a lean cash flow plan and those peaks and troughs won't feel so rough.
 A few focused tweaks beat scrambling twice a year.

 The team and I want to take you into how you can turn those famine periods into manageable seasons rather than nail biting crises.
-I am hoping to share some of my experiences in the hope that they can help you.
+And I'm not speaking from theory here.

 First up. and yeah, this might not be the fun part, you need to know exactly where your money's going.
 I am talking about calculating your monthly break even point and mapping out when cash flow typically gets tight (hello, winter months and especially June which stinks).